Update

 Changing locks

-If at any stage of the tenancy either party wants to change the locks, both parties must agree and neither party may unreasonably withhold their consent.
+If at any stage of the tenancy either party wants to change the locks for a reason other than domestic and family violence, both parties must agree and neither party may unreasonably withhold their consent.

 End of the tenancy

 All keys, including any copies made by the tenant, must be returned to the property manager/owner at the end of the tenancy.
-Failure to return all of the keys, may result in the tenant being invoiced for the cost to replace the keys, including the cost to change the locks.
+Failure to return the keys (including fobs/access cards/remote controls), may result in the tenant being invoiced for the cost to replace the keys, including the cost to change the locks.